Fearless Futures: Our approach and method

 Three aspects that make our approach powerful and unique

-ONE: We are intersectional
+ONE: We deploy an intersectional framework

 Exploring these connections is fundamental to our educational approach and necessary we believe in creating policies, practices and cultures where people can show up as their whole selves every day.